SkyPeople Fruit Juice Moves Into Finance

 This could be, because banks expect a higher percentage of personal equity at the start of new business loans in China, compared to the US.

-Before the offering there were 4.2 million shares outstanding, and with the offering an additional 862,097, or 5,062,097.
+Before the offering, there were 4.2 million shares outstanding, and with the offering an additional 862,097, or 5,062,097.
 Although warrants are included and part of a 1:1 private placement, we're advised those $5 warrants are not backed by US registered shares, (so cannot be traded in the US, until the company advises those shares are registered).
 The warrants are valid for five years.

-A rough 20% dilution means that what was 94.4% of SPU shares,directly/indirectly held by insiders, is now very roughly 74.4% held by insiders, however the new ownership which has been established has other possible consequences.
+A rough 20% dilution means that what was 94.4% of SPU shares, directly/indirectly held by insiders, is now very roughly 74.4% held by insiders; however, the new ownership which has been established has other possible consequences.

 If the offering is held in China (as the last financing in the Spring was), 94.4% of SPU shares could be controlled off shore, and not easily available for shorting.